lmondada/dphil-thesis/content/01_intro/02_contributions.md

 we obtain a computational advantage for our approach when

 $$\Theta\left(\frac{c^w}{w^{\frac32}}\right) < \ell < \left(\frac{w}{2e}\right)^{\Theta(w d)} \leq N_{w, d}.$$

+In the case of quantum circuits, the width of the patterns is given by the number of qubits.
+The low-qubit regime where our approach shines coincides exactly with the typical applications of GTSs in quantum compilation: in @Xu2022 and @Xu2023, all rules used have at most 4 qubits.

 We present benchmarks on a real world dataset of 10'000 quantum circuits in
 {{% reflink "sec:benchmarks" %}}, showing a 20x speedup over a leading C++